 Running an independent medical practice means running a business, not just patient care.
 Lara Health keeps you up to date on important changes that can effect your practice.

 Each year, the CMS makes adjustments to the Physician’s Fee Schedule that determines how healthcare providers are paid for the care of Medicare patients during the year.
-Since the introduction of the dedicated remote patient monitoring CPT codes in 2019, each year the CMS made changes and, luckily, always for the better.
+Since the introduction of the dedicated remote patient monitoring CPT codes in 2019, each year the CMS made changes and, lucily, always for the better.
 2021 is no exception, further boosting the benefits of remote patient care for millions of Medicare beneficiaries as well as the medical practice that care for them.

 If you are offering remote patient monitoring to your patients or are considering to start doing so, here are the main 2021 edits you should know about.